dennyac/dennyac.github.io/_posts/2015-04-10-frequently-used-git-commands.markdown

 ---
 layout:      post
 title:       "Frequently used Git commands"
+description: "Frequently used Git commands"
 subtitle:    "Commands that I find handy when working with Git"
 date:        2015-04-10 12:00:00
 author:      "Denny Abraham Cheriyan"
 header-img:  "img/post-bg-01.jpg"
 comments:    true
 ---

 With my experience using Git so far, which is quite minimal, I have found the following commands to be extremely handy.
 I’ll keep updating this post from time to time, if I do come across other useful commands.
 Please note that some of these commands are not recommended as they might re-write history which may not be preferable.
 Also since I'm relatively new to git, some of these practices may not be advised.
 I would love to hear feedback regarding this post and about best practices to be followed.